top of page

 This isn’t home.

-The dream I’ve clung to for so long,
+The ambition I’ve clung to for so long,

-But the closer I get, the more I see it won’t.
+The closer I get, the clearer it becomes.

 This was never the way home.